GIS-SP-Group/RCA/README.md

 #Generate the cluster composition plot
 RCAv2::plotRCAClusterComposition(PBMCs,filename="Cluster_Composition.pdf")
 ```

+__We highly recommend that you aggregate individual cell type labels across a cluster, identify the cell type label that corresponds to the majority of the cells in the cluster, and use this majority-vote cell type label as the cell type annotation for the cluster.__

+__Please see _estimateCellTypeFromProjectionPerCluster_ below for an automated implementation of this procedure in RCAv2.__

 ![](man/figures/Cluster_Enrichment.png)

 In a) we show the relative composition of each cluster and b) shows the absolute number of cells in each cluster.
 The color code indicates the most likely annotation of the cells.